 Electrovaya completed the delivery of the battery packs for the Chrysler PHEV program and is working with Chrysler on additional technology related to the vehicles.
-We continue to work with Chrysler on certain aspects of the battery pack.

 Miljobil Grenland.
 Prior to August 30, 2012, the Company owned 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS ("Miljobil"), an Electric Vehicle company located in Norway and accounted for this investment on a cost basis.
 The shares are not publicly listed on a stock exchange and hence published price quotes are not available.